Alimir/wp-ulike/readme.txt

 Yes.
 We follow WordPress security best practices, regularly audit our code, and have over 80,000 active installations with a high WordPress.org rating.
 Security isn't optional for us—it's built in.

 == Changelog ==

+= 5.0.3 =
+* Added: Support for WordPress Export Personal Data and Erase Personal Data tools for votes stored under a user account.
+* Added: Declared compatibility with WooCommerce’s newer order storage option, so shops using it see fewer “incompatible plugin” notices.
+* Improved: Like button block updated for current Gutenberg / block editor expectations.
+* Improved: Safer handling of unusually large saves in Settings and the button customizer (admin only).
+* Improved: Better compatibility with recent PHP versions when the plugin loads its code.

 = 5.0.2 =
 * Added: Kinsta purge cache support.